We have some terrific parks in Round Rock! Here are our Top 6 Parks in Round Rock for kids!

 Old Settlers Park (3300 Palm Valley Blvd, Round Rock) is huge and offers so much to do!
 Here, you can play disc golf, cricket, baseball, softball, soccer, football, tennis, volleyball, go fishing, and more.

 The Joanne Land Playground features the most unique playground equipment that I’ve ever seen, complete with a zipline!
-This playground is new and quite popular, so expect to see a lot of people there if you go at prime times.
+This playground is quite popular, so expect to see a lot of people there if you go at prime times.
 Read Rebecca’s review of this playground here!

 Recently, the Virg Rabb Playground saw a rehab with a brand new playscape and swings.
 This playground features fun activities for kids of all sizes.
 My 8-year-old especially liked the new rope apparatus.
 Read Rebecca’s review of this playground here!